psmoveservice/psmove-ue4/README.md

 The steps to create a minimal plugin are a bit tedious.
 See [here for a tool](https://github.com/karolz/PluginCreator) that automates this process.

-First, we define our plugin's module(s) and list them in the plugin descriptor: `<PluginName>.uplugin`.
-We only have one module: `<ModuleName>`.
+First, we define our plugin's module(s) and list them in the plugin descriptor: `PSMovePlugin.uplugin`.
+We only have one module: `PSMove`.
 Next, we create a Source/<ModuleName> folder for each of our modules.

 In each module folder we have its <ModuleName>.Build.cs that describes how to build it.
 There we define the include directories and the libraries (and other modules) we will link.